 Ergonomics is the process of designing or arranging a workplace, equipment and systems so that they are personalised to those using them.
 Ergonomics isn’t just about comfortable seating and screen size, it applies to the design of anything people will be using.
-This can help to improve workspaces, environments and health and safety so is key for employee wellbeing.
-Ignoring or not researching appropriate ergonomics can result in both short term or long term effects, and is an important part of any industry.
+This can help to improve workspaces, environments and health and safety which is key for employee wellbeing.
+Ignoring or not researching appropriate ergonomics can result in both short-term or long-term effects, and is an important part of any industry.

 Ergonomics in the office ensures there is a comfortable fit between a product, the purpose and the person using it.
 In an office setting specifically, ergonomics relates to accessories such as chairs, desks, monitor stands and other elements involved in a workstation.
-Office ergonomics is all about the user, reducing strain, injury and helping day to day comfort.
+Office ergonomics is all about the user, reducing strain, and injury and helping day-to-day comfort.

 There are different forms of ergonomics to consider when it comes to the workplace.

 Computer ergonomics is surrounded around the computer workstation, with the main purpose to reduce issues such as vision syndrome, neck and back pain, and carpal tunnel syndrome.
 Altering computers and screen positioning can also help to avoid pain in the muscles, spine, and joints.

 Following appropriate posture ergonomics ensures employees sit in a way that maximises comfort and efficiency.
-Paying attention to posture can help to reduce the risk of pain, discomfort and potential long term injuries.
-Some tips to follow to get the correct posture include:
+Paying attention to posture can help to reduce the risk of pain, discomfort and potential long-term injuries.
+Some tips to follow to get the correct posture to include: